Last updated on January 3, 2025

 Garna, Bloodfist of Keld can work really well with token-heavy aristocrat decks.
 Its ability can net you a nice amount of card draw whenever you need it while also working as a great way to ping your opponents.

 One of the things that I think was sorely missing in Theros Beyond Death was new renditions of the 2-colored gods.
-They were really fun to play and relatively simple yet functional abilities.
-They were also right after the Return to Ravnica block, so 2-colored decks were everywhere in Standard and these fit right in.
+They were really fun to play with relatively simple yet functional abilities.
+They were also right after the Return to Ravnica block, so 2-colored decks were everywhere in Standard and these fit right in perfectly.

 Anyone who’s already read anything by me (or knows me IRL) knows Rakdos is by far one of my favorite color combinations in MTG.
 I’m a fan of its mechanics but I’m also a big fan of its impossibly edgy aesthetics.
 Raphael, Fiendish Savior is a really nice mix of both of those things.